big89/whmcs-square-payment-gateway/README.md

     SSL support.

 While SSL is not required to use Checkout, Square strongly recommends that merchant sites be SSL certified to reduce the risk of man-in-the-middle attacks.

+For integration with your WHMCS, Contact us : bhagwansahane89@gmail.com